Writerflow vs. Google Docs

 14-day free trial — no credit card required

-Collaboration and approval are different workflows
+Collaboration and approval are different jobs

 Google Docs excels at real-time collaboration — multiple people editing the same document simultaneously.
 That's perfect for drafting.